The 3D inventor program is an exclusive, scholarship-type program that teaches people how to invent using 3D design and printing.

 Malte von Ruden is a computer scientist and embedded systems engineer with over 20 years experience in the industry.
 He co-founded a successful technology company and is now consulting for various international customers developing consumer electronics, vehicle control systems, advanced battery technologies, etc. For the last couple of years, Malte has also been teaching an extension class at Sunshine Beach Primary school with focus on inventing technology, including 3D modelling and printing.

-Nominations have now closed.
-All applicants will be advised of the outcome of their nomination by 15 July, 2018.
+Nominations close 5pm October 21, 2019.
+All applicants will be advised of the outcome of their nomination by October 25, 2019.